hail2u/node-css-mqpacker/README.md

 CSS MQPacker
 ============

-Pack same CSS media query rules into one media query rule.
+Pack same CSS media query rules into one using PostCSS

-Written with [PostCSS][1].

 SYNOPSIS